scala/scala3/docs/docs/reference/changed/structural-types-spec.md

 is not available.

 `selectDynamic` takes a field name and returns the value associated with that name in the `Selectable`.
-Similarly, `selectDynamicMethod` takes a method name, `ClassTag`s representing its parameters types and will return the function that matches this name and parameter types.
+Similarly, `applyDynamic` takes a method name, `ClassTag`s representing its parameters types and the arguments to pass to the function.
+It will return the result of calling this function with the given arguments.

 Given a value `v` of type `C { Rs }`, where `C` is a class reference and `Rs` are refinement declarations, and given `v.a` of type `U`, we